antonbabenko/pre-commit-terraform/README.md

         - --envs=AWS_SECRET_ACCESS_KEY="asecretkey"
     ```

-3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc).
-To solve this problem you can find and delete all `.terraform` directories in your repository:
+3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
+To solve this problem, you can find and delete all `.terraform` directories in your repository:

     ```bash
     echo "